dvddarias/telegram-requester/readme.md

 - `confirm`: *boolean*.
 When `true` it will show a confirm dialog with all the parameter values before running the request.

 - `request`: *object*.
 This object contains all the configuration of the http request.
-All the possible options are thoroughly documented in [the requests.js options documentation](https://github.com/request/request#requestoptions-callback).
+All the http request options are thoroughly documented in [the requests.js options documentation](https://github.com/request/request#requestoptions-callback).
+This object can optionally include:

+  - `json_query`: *object*.
+In case the response of the request is in JSON format, a [JSONPath](https://github.com/s3u/JSONPath) can be applied to it.
+This object has two possible keys:

+      - `query` with the JSONPath string to be used.
+To test your jsonpaths you can go to [JSON Query Tester](http://www.jsonquerytool.com/) and select *"JSONPath Plus"* as the query type.
+      - `format` it can be the string `"list"`(default), to format it as a JSON list or `"path"`: to show human readable values.

-The request parameters declared in `params` will be interpolated on any of the properties of the `request` object by using the template syntax `{{{paramter_name}}}`.
+All the request parameters declared in `parameters`, `params_inline` and `params_choice` will be interpolated on any of the properties of the `request` object (including the `json_query` field) by using the template syntax `{{{parameter_name}}}`.
 If you want to make it really easy to generate and test this `request` object, download and install [Postman](https://postman.com/) and use its [code generation option](https://learning.getpostman.com/docs/postman/sending-api-requests/generate-code-snippets/), selecting the `NodeJS -> Request` on the language dropdown.

 This would be the configuration for command called `example` with one inline parameter that is used as the value of the `X-Username` header and the query string `username` on the http request.